 - 5 The Role Of The Duvernoy’s Gland

 - 6 Ringnecks Are Rear-Fanged

 - 8 The Ring-Neck As A Pet

 Are Ringneck Snakes Poisonous?

 This gland produces toxic saliva which is used to help the snake paralyze and subdue their prey.
 A person bitten by a Ringneck could suffer from some bleeding, swelling and bruising.
+More on this below.

 A Distinctive Gold-Color Ring